 The Democratic Republic of the Congo (DRC) has a rich and complex history, marked by periods of remarkable prosperity and devastating conflict and human rights abuses.
-This article provides a comprehensive overview of the DRC’s historical development, from its earliest human inhabitants to its current political landscape.

 Early history and the emergence of kingdoms